DanWBR/dwsim/README.md

 ### Compiling

 - DWSIM can be compiled using Visual Studio 2017 or newer on Windows.
-- To compile everything, change the Build target to 'Debug' or 'Release' and 'x64'.
+- To compile everything and run, select 'DWSIM' or 'DWSIM.UI.Desktop' as the startup project, change the Build target to 'Debug'or 'Release' and 'x64' or 'x32'.